ahinkel/AstronomyTeachingMaterials/StartHere/listOfLabs.md

-# Assignments, Organized by Topics
+# Lab Assignments, Organized by Topics

 work in progress...